Practical Travel Tips and Advice for Women Traveling in Uganda – Rwanda

-For the most part it is fine, especially in daytime at night it is not recommended, just as a precaution, walk with someone, preferably a Ugandan or Rwandan.
+For the most part, it is fine, especially in the daytime at night it is not recommended, just as a precaution, walk with someone, preferably a Ugandan or Rwandan.
 Avoid walking through a slum and stay on the main roads.

 Never act lost even if you are.
 Acting as if you are lost makes you a potential victim of a theft attack.

 Enter into a shop – or get on a Boda-Boda Motorcycle Taxi and they will take you to your destination (even though below I recommend avoiding a Boda-Boda Motorcycle Taxi or Moto-Taxi in Rwanda which like a Boda-Boda in Uganda is a motorcycle taxi.